 Relating to the Georgian Delights exhibition.

-Please note that the Lunchtime talk: 'Lies!
+Please note that the Lunctime talk: 'Lies!
 Lies!'
 Reactions to the Accession of George IV (1820-21) has been changed to the above event due to reasons beyond our control.
-We are sorry for any invconvenience caused.
+We are sorry for any inconvenience caused.

 This exhibition highlights the contrasts between the King George IV and his subjects.